Personal Development Baby Steps That Actually Stick

 16021

-Implementing the Solution: 15 Strategies That Actually Work
+The 15 Baby Steps That Actually Work

-1. Practice Self-Reflection Without the Instagram Therapy-Speak
+1. Practice Self-Reflection (Without the Instagram Therapy-Speak)

 How to do it:

-Self-awareness is the foundation of personal growth.
 You can’t fix what you can’t see.

 2. Get Comfortable Being Uncomfortable